SiddheshAmrale/ZendeskCodingChallenge/README.md

 ## Steps to Run
 1. Clone the repository
-2. Edit the encoded string in .env file
+2. Edit the encoded string in .env file with your basic authentication encoded string.
 3. Install all npm modules
     ``` $ npm install ```
 4. Run the program